Universal, Cinemark agree on earlier home release for movies

-LOS ANGELES (Reuters) - Cinemark Holdings Inc has reached a deal that will allow films from Comcast Corp’s Universal Pictures to be made available in U.S. homes as soon as 17 days after they debut in theaters, the companies said in a statement on Monday.
+LOS ANGELES (Reuters) - Cinemark Holdings Inc CNK.N has reached a deal that will allow Comcast Corp's CMCSA.O Universal Pictures to offer its films in U.S. homes as soon as 17 days after they debut in theaters, the companies said on Monday.

-The deal is similar to one that Universal made earlier this year with AMC Entertainment Holdings Inc, the world’s largest theater chain, embracing a major shift from traditional movie release patterns.
+The multi-year agreement is similar to one that Universal made earlier this year with AMC Entertainment Holdings Inc AMC.N, the world's largest theater chain, embracing a major shift from traditional movie release patterns.

-Under the new agreement, Universal could offer movies for sale via premium video-on-demand after they have played for at least three weekends in theaters.
+Under the new agreement, Universal could offer movies for sale via premium video-on-demand after they have played for at least three weekends in theaters, a statement from the companies said.
 That would shrink the exclusive window a movie plays in cinemas to as short as 17 days rather than the roughly 90 days that has been common practice.

 Reporting by Lisa Richwine, Editing by Rosalba O’Brien